rguest20/MS4-1/README.md

 **Code**

-- [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-- [Flask](https://flask.palletsprojects.com/en/1.1.x/): Lite Framework in which the app was built.
+- [Django](https://flask.palletsprojects.com/en/1.1.x/): Lite Framework in which the app was built.

-- [Select2](https://select2.org/): Jquery Replacement for select boxes.

-- [Jquery](https://jquery.com/): Library to make javascript more readable/funtional.
+- [django-tinymce](https://jquery.com/): Tinymce feature for django websites.
+Much nicer and more features than a standard textarea.

 **Content**

-- All content was written by the developer, except for icons taken from FontAwesome
+- All content was written by the developer, design was performed by Shannon Wright at ExtraMile Communications.

 **Media**

-- There are media files available in the assets folder that are freely available from google image search (with the option to only show images that are correctly licenced)
+- The ExtraMile Logo is taken with permission from ExtraMile Communications.
+It remains property of ExtraMile and it's use without seeking further permission is prohibited.

 **Known issues/extensions to be added**

-- Admin area to be added at a later date, allowing refreshing of passwords and removal of troublesome users.
-- Links for companies/freelancer on profile page to be added
-- Avatars on profile page to be added
+-